 The requirements and processes for securing an internship for credit vary by school and by department so it's best to start with your school or particular major:

 College of Arts and Sciences: Students are strongly encouraged to visit their major's website first to see if there is more detailed information on the internship process.
 Students can then contact the internship coordinator for their major with any questions they still have.
 Please note you can only complete internships for credit in your own major.

 School of Engineering: Students should speak with their academic adviser or department chair.

-Students from any school or college interested in interning for the City of Bridgeport should contact Dr. Jim Simon, associate dean of the College of Arts and Sciences.
+Students from any school or college interested in interning for the City of Bridgeport should contact Dr. Brian Walker, associate dean of the College of Arts and Sciences.
 Learn more information about the internship program.

 The Career Planning Center provides resources and support to assist Fairfield students in identifying internships including non-credit positions.
 A great place to start is the Career Planning's Internship FAQs site which includes information on how to find an internship.